We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 When should you change your door locks?

-• Your current lock is damaged.
-Like all mechanisms with moving parts, a lock eventually wears out from pushing in the wrong key or just over time from repetitive locking and unlocking.
+- Your current lock is damaged.
+Like all mechanisms with moving parts, a lock eventually wears out over time from repetitive locking and unlocking or just from pushing in the wrong key.
 If the internal mechanism is damaged, it will result in a key that sticks or is difficult to turn.

-• You’ve bought a new-construction home.
+- You’ve bought a new-construction home.
 The owners of a recently constructed house should have the lock rekeyed because a number of contractors and sales people have had access to the house.
-This is typically the builder’s responsibility, though the buyer’s real estate agent should ensure it is complete before closing.
+This is typically the builder’s responsibility, but the buyer’s real estate agent should ensure it is complete before closing.

 Replacing vs. Rekeying: What’s the Difference?

-• Rekeying door locks.
-Rekeying involves realigning the pins and springs in the inner workings of the lock to match the lock to a new key.
+- Rekeying door locks: Rekeying a lock involves realigning the pins and springs in the inner workings of the lock to match it to a new key.
 In apartment complexes, this is now the most common way of changing locks on a door.
 Rekeying is less expensive than replacing a lock, but rekeying a damaged or worn lock won’t solve the issue; the failing mechanism will still be there.
 In this situation, it’s best to bite the bullet and replace the entire lock.

 Tools & Materials